Low-carbon diet: Background on diet and greenhouse gas emissions

 Livestock sources (including enteric fermentation and manure) account for about 3.1 percent of US anthropogenic GHG emissions expressed as carbon dioxide equivalents.
 This EPA estimate is based on methodologies agreed to by the Conference of Parties of the UNFCCC, with 100-year global warming potentials from the IPCC Second Assessment Report used in estimating GHG emissions as carbon dioxide equivalents.

 A 2016 study published in Nature Climate Change concludes that climate taxes on meat and milk would simultaneously produce substantial cuts in greenhouse gas emissions and lead to healthier diets.
 Such taxes would need to be designed with care: exempting and subsidising some food groups, selectively compensating for income loss, and using part of the revenue for health promotion.
 The study analyzed surcharges of 40% on beef and 20% on milk and their effects on consumption, climate emissions, and distribution.
 An optimum plan would reduce emissions by 1 billion tonnes per year – similar in amount to those from aviation globally.

 High-carbon and low-carbon food choices

-Certain foods require more fossil fuel inputs than others, making it possible to go on a low-carbon diet and reduce one’s carbon footprint by choosing foods that need less fossil fuel and therefore emit less carbon dioxide and other greenhouse gases.
+Certain foods require more fossil fuel inputs than others.
+Animal-based foods like meat and dairy have a much higher carbon footprint than plant-based foods.
+Therefore, it is possible to go on a low-carbon diet and reduce one's carbon footprint by choosing foods that need less fossil fuel and therefore emit less carbon dioxide and other greenhouse gases.
+Further research finds that even "the lowest-impact animal products typically exceed those of vegetable substitutes".
+For example, Ritchie explains that "producing 100 grams of protein from peas emits just 0.4 kilograms of carbon dioxide equivalents (CO2eq).
+To get the same amount of protein from beef, emissions would be nearly 90 times higher, at 35 kgCO2eq."

 In June 2010, a report from United Nations Environment Programme declared that a global shift towards a vegan diet was needed to save the world from hunger, fuel shortages and climate change.
+This will mean a huge shift in the diet of the average European, as 83% of their diets are made up of meat, dairy, and eggs.
+As a major contributor to global carbon emissions, China introduced new dietary guidelines in 2016 which aim to cut meat consumption by 50% and thereby reduce greenhouse gas emissions by 1 billion tonnes by 2030.

+More families are choosing to implement vegan and vegetarian diets for adults and children alike.
 Cundiff and Harris write: "The American Dietetic Association (ADA) and Dietitians of Canada position paper officially recognizes that well-planned vegan and other vegetarian diets are appropriate for infancy and childhood."

-China introduced new dietary guidelines in 2016 which aim to cut meat consumption by 50% and thereby reduce greenhouse gas emissions by 1 billion tonnes by 2030.
+However, European recommendations for children's diets do not include the vegan diet.
+They stand that there should be necessary "medical and dietetic supervision" in order for the safety of the vegan child to be kept in mind.
+It has been noted that "the more restrictive the diet and the younger the child, the greater the risk of nutritional deficiency."
+The most common nutrients left out of the vegan child's diet are as follows: